SentinelStrategies/UnifiedStreams/README.md

 ## UnifiedStreams
-This "main" branch contains robust library code for integrating Substreams, RPC, and API calls into your applications.
+This code contains robust library code for integrating Substreams, RPC, and API calls into your applications.
 It simplifies real-time data processing, cross-protocol communication, and API integrations.
 Designed with extensibility, performance, and reliability in mind, it’s perfect for building scalable, multi-protocol systems.

 ## Compiling the Library